 Swarthmore College, BA, 1980

-David M. Kennedy is the director of the National Network for Safe Communities, a project of John Jay College of Criminal Justice in New York City.
-Professor Kennedy and the National Network support cities implementing strategic interventions to reduce violence, minimize arrest and incarceration, and strengthen relationships between law enforcement and communities.
-These interventions have been proven effective in a variety of settings by a Campbell Collaboration evaluation, and are currently being implemented in Chicago, New Orleans, Baltimore, Oakland, and many other cities nationwide.
+David M. Kennedy is a professor of criminal justice at John Jay College of Criminal Justice in New York City and the director of the National Network for Safe Communities at John Jay.
+Mr. Kennedy and the National Network support cities implementing strategic interventions to reduce violence, minimize arrest and incarceration, enhance police legitimacy, and strengthen relationships between law enforcement and communities.
+These interventions have been proven effective in a variety of settings, have amassed a robust evaluation record, and are widely employed nationally and internationally.

-Mr. Kennedy is the author of Deterrence and Crime Prevention: Reconsidering the Prospect of Sanction, co-author of Beyond 911: A New Era for Policing, and has published a wide range of articles on gang violence, drug markets, domestic violence, firearms trafficking, deterrence theory, and other public safety issues.
-His latest book, Don’t Shoot, One Man, a Street Fellowship, and the End of Violence in Inner-City America, was published by Bloomsbury in September 2011.
-For updates, follow Mr. Kennedy on Twitter: @DavidKennedyNYC.
+He is the author of Don’t Shoot, One Man, a Street Fellowship, and the End of Violence in Inner-City America, Deterrence and Crime Prevention: Reconsidering the Prospect of Sanction, co-author of Beyond 911: A New Era for Policing, and a wide range of articles on group and gang violence, drug markets, domestic violence, firearms trafficking, deterrence theory, crime prevention, police/community relations, and other public safety issues, as well as on action-research methodology.
+The monograph A Framework for Addressing Violence and Serious Crime: Focused Deterrence, Legitimacy, and Prevention, co-authored with Anthony Braga, was published by Cambridge University Press in 2021.

 “Warping Time and Space: What it Really Takes to do Action Research in Crime Control.”
 Envisioning Criminology: Researchers on Research as a Process of Discovery (2015).
 Eds.
 Michael D. Maltz and Stephen.
 K Rice.
 Switzerland: Springer International Publishing.